GuiSilva77/CompassUOL-SP-Challenge-03-Squad-3-Guilherme-Silva/README.md

 successful authentication you will receive a token that you will need to send in the header of every request to the microservices.

 ### Products
-To manage the products, you will need to send a request to the products microservice.
+To manage the products, you will need to send a request to the product's microservice.
 The following endpoints are available:

 | Method | Endpoint                                                     | Description                                        |
 |--------|--------------------------------------------------------------|----------------------------------------------------|